MicrosoftDocs/sql-docs/docs/relational-databases/performance/execution-plans.md

 # Execution Plans
 [!INCLUDE [SQL Server Azure SQL Database Azure SQL Managed Instance](../../includes/applies-to-version/sql-asdb-asdbmi.md)]

-To be able to execute queries, the [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)] must analyze the statement to determine the most efficient way to access the required data.
+To be able to execute queries, the [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)] must analyze the statement to determine an efficient way to access the required data and process it.
 This analysis is handled by a component called the Query Optimizer.
 The input to the Query Optimizer consists of the query, the database schema (table and index definitions), and the database statistics.
-The output of the Query Optimizer is a query execution plan, sometimes referred to as a query plan, or execution plan.
+The Query Optimizer build one or more query execution plan(s), sometimes referred to as a query plan(s), or execution plan(s).
+The output of the Query Optimizer is the execution plan with the estimated best performance among the execution plans that were built.

 A query execution plan is a definition of the following: